CIML-bioinformatic/JPGlab_LysoDC/README.md

 ### Run step 6

 #### Goal
 This step aims to produce a more focus analysis of the RNA velocity.
-Cells analyzed in the previous step as contamination or not suitale for analysis thanks to the marker genes of the cluster they are part of are eliminated, providing a clearer view of the serached processes.
+Cells analyzed in the previous step as contamination or not suitable for analysis thanks to the marker genes of the cluster they are part of are eliminated, providing a clearer view of the serached processes.
 In this step, we concentrate on the velocyto output analysis, looking in details at some key genes, trying several combination of Velocyto parameters to make the mapping of relative velocyto of cells on the t-SNE embedding clearer.

 #### Input